-A great meal can elevate your mood better than a mood-altering drug, make the future seem brighter, put your past into perspective, and force you to live happily in the moment.
+A great meal can elevate your mood better than almost anything else, making the future seem brighter, putting your past into perspective, and forcing you to live happily in the moment.
 That's exactly what happened to us at Les Climats, a gorgeous restaurant tucked behind Musée d'Orsay on the unassuming Rue de Lille in the 7th Arrondissement.
 Equally a temple to gastronomy and the wines of Burgundy, owners Denis Jamet and Carole Colin spent a decade honing their wine collection and developing their skills as restaurateurs.
+Les Climats is closed for a move to a new location and will re-open sometime in 2025.
+Stay tuned!

 Stepping inside Les Climats transports you to another, grander era with soaring ceilings, decorative tiles, Art Deco stained glass, wainscoting, brass and wood accents.
 The staff are smartly dressed and emanate a professionalism that is reminiscent of the turn of the century — not the most recent turn, but the previous one.
 You can imagine Sarah Bernhardt and Edmond Rostand dining at the next table.
 Here the Art Nouveau era is alive and well.